At Aspen Ideas Festival, NBA players talk about their struggles with depression

 For DeMar DeRozan and Kevin Love, both of whom discussed their plights with mental health Tuesday at Paepcke Auditorium as part of the Aspen Ideas Festival, it’s almost a question not worth dignifying.

-It was one moderator Michael Gervais asked them, however, setting up the question with a comment NBA analyst and Hall of Famer Charles Barkley made to ESPN earlier this year.
+It was one moderator Michael Gervais asked them, however, using a comment NBA analyst and Hall of Famer Charles Barkley made to ESPN earlier this year to set up the question.

 “One of your colleagues had something to say about depression,” Gervais said.
 “Do you want to respond in any way his take on depression?”